stephenjwilson/MeTeOR/README.md

 #### Requirements
 #### Time and memory
  - Time
 	 - PubMed Data: This data takes a very long time (2-3 days) depending on download speeds to obtain from PubMed using the script provided.
 However, this script downloads in a query specific manner, allowing the user to customize the query.
-For bulk download, that this project can be modified to run on see [the NLM download page](https://www.nlm.nih.gov/databases/download/pubmed_medline.html).
+For bulk download, this project can also be modified to run on [the NLM bulk downloads](https://www.nlm.nih.gov/databases/download/pubmed_medline.html).
+We provide a basic python script to download .
 	 -

 ### Running the whole pipeline